mantidproject/mantid/docs/source/concepts/FractionalRebinning.rst

     Signal difference = 0.195
     Errors difference = 0.603

-This discrepancy is actually only present for display purposes, and is not part of the inner workings of the code.
+This is actually due to the way data is presented.
+In the case where the *UseFractionalArea* is set to True, the workspace will display counts per bin area, rather than the absolute counts.
 This behaviour was chosen to cover the cases where the output grid has a very small overlap with the input grid (for example at the edges of the detector coverage), resulting in a small fractional weight :math:`F` of this bin, and hence its signal :math:`Y` and error :math:`E` would also be very small compared to its neighbours.